adiManethia/GAN_from_Scratch/README.md

 </p>

 ## Operation
-1. Train the GAN
+1. Train the GAN:

-2. Generate Images
+3. Generate Images:

    Here, we will load the trained model from checkpoints and generate new handwritten digits.
    ```python
    generate_images(generator_trained)
    ```
-3. Create a GIF
+5. Create a GIF:

    We can create a GIF of the generated images over time.
 Here is an example -
    ![GAN_MNIST](gan.gif)